 Lake Modewarre

-A quarter of our population is under 19 and without immediate action, these 9,524 children risk being priced out of their own community.
+A quarter of the Surf Coast Shire’s population is under 19, and without action these 9,524 children risk being forced to leave their own community.

-If we want balanced housing options for the Surf Coast Shire community then we need to move beyond the traditional way of thinking.
+If we want balanced housing options for our Surf Coast Shire community then we need to move beyond the traditional way of thinking.

 So, we did…

-Delivered through an innovative Not-For-Profit model, focused on outcome over profit, Buckley Village will be a new community for the Surf Coast Shire.
+Delivered through an innovative Not-For-Profit model, focused on outcome over profit, Buckley Village was proposed as a new community for the Surf Coast Shire.

 Buckley Village is underpinned by six key principles

-Buckley Village’s Not-For-Profit model will address housing affordability directly by offering discounted land to support a diverse range of demographics, including various age groups, permanent and temporary residents, income levels, cultural backgrounds, and household sizes.
+Buckley Village’s not-for-profit model was designed to address housing affordability directly by offering discounted land to support a diverse range of demographics, including various age groups, permanent and temporary residents, income levels, cultural backgrounds ,and household sizes.

-Alongside new waterside amenities, essential community assets such as childcare, healthcare, education, retail, and sport precincts will be introduced within a vibrant modern town centre, creating sophisticated year-round employment opportunities, and eventually connected via the re-establishment of the Buckley train station.
+Alongside proposed waterside amenities, essential community assets such as childcare, healthcare, education, retail and sporting precincts were planned within a vibrant modern town centre.
+The concept anticipated creating year-round employment opportunities, with long-term potential for connection via the re-establishment of the Buckley train station.

-Buckley Village will preserve the region’s distinctive hinterland character through strict planning and design guidelines, controlling outcomes such as dwelling design, landscaping, setbacks, etc. A diverse mix of accommodation typology will ensure that this new community caters for all demographics.
+Buckley Village was intended to preserve the region’s distinctive hinterland character through strict planning and design guidelines, guiding outcomes such as dwelling design, landscaping and setbacks.
+A diverse mix of accommodation typologies was proposed to ensure the community could cater to a broad range of residents.

-The restoration of Lake Modewarre’s health, feed-in waterways, and Aboriginal cultural heritage will revitalise the lake into a dynamic community hub, featuring a boat ramp, jetty, and a landmark hotel with lake views, complemented by unique local hospitality venues and waterside amenities, enhancing tourism, local businesses and community pride.
+The proposal included restoration of Lake Modewarre’s health, its feed-in waterways and Aboriginal cultural heritage.
+The concept envisioned revitalising the lake as a community destination, featuring a boat ramp, jetty and a landmark hotel with lake views, supported by local hospitality venues and waterside amenities designed to enhance tourism, local business activity and community pride.

-Affordable housing is crucial for key workers, including healthcare professionals and emergency services personnel, as well as seasonal and travelling workers essential to tourism, given the growing population in the Surf Coast Shire.
+Affordable housing was identified as critical for key workers, including healthcare professionals, emergency services personnel and seasonal workers essential to the tourism economy, particularly within a growing Surf Coast Shire population.

-Buckley Village is sited on poor quality non-agricultural hobby farmland, with low fire and no flood risk.
-The project will be underpinned by environmentally sustainable development practices, ensuring it supports long-term ecological health while meeting the needs of the growing community.
+Buckley Village was located on lower-quality, non-agricultural hobby farmland with low bushfire and no flood risk.
+The proposal was underpinned by environmentally sustainable development principles, intended to support long-term ecological health while accommodating future housing needs.